River Granta

-The River Granta is the name of two of the four tributaries of the River Cam, although both names are often used synonymously.
-The Granta starts near the village of Widdington in Essex, flowing north past Audley End House to merge with the other contributary Rhee, which is also commonly called River Cam, a mile south of Grantchester.
-From source to its confluence with the Rhee it is 41.7 km in length.
+The River Granta is the name of a small tributary of the River Cam, but it is also an alternative name for the upper course of the Cam.
+The Granta runs 10 mi from south of Haverhill to join the Cam (or Granta) south of Great Shelford.

-A further tributary, also known as the Granta, runs 10 mi from south of Haverhill to join the larger Granta south of Great Shelford.
-Another minor tributary is Bourn Brook which has its source near the village of Eltisley, 10 mi west of Cambridge, running east through Caxton, Bourn and Toft to join the Cam at Byron's Pool.

 In many maps the river changes its name at the Silver Street Bridge in Cambridge and is called "Granta" above and "Cam" below it.

-In earlier times even the lower part of the Cam was also named the Granta, but after the name of the Anglo-Saxon town of Grantebrycge had been modified to Cambridge, the river was renamed to match.
+In earlier times even the lower part of the Cam was named the Granta, but after the name of the Anglo-Saxon town of Grantebrycge had been modified to Cambridge, the river was renamed to match.The word Granta has a pre-English, Celtic origin.
+It is a very ancient river name (a hydronym) dating back to the Brittonic period.

+The Etymology of Granta, Root Meaning: While the precise etymology is still debated by language scholars, it is widely believed to stem from a Proto-Celtic or Brittonic root that likely meant "muddy waters" or "shallow river."
+Some historical records link it to an early Brythonic settlement called Cair Grauth.

+Earliest Records: The name stabilized well before the mid-eighth century.
+It famously appears in the Anglo-Saxon Chronicle in the year 875 to describe a town called Grantebrycge, which literally translates to "bridge over the Granta".

-Grantchester and Granta Park are on the river banks of the river Granta and their names refer to the river itself.
+The name of Grantchester is associated with the ancient meaning of "Granta", whereas Granta Park is on the banks of the small Granta.

 The literary magazine Granta, founded in 1889 by students at Cambridge University as The Granta, is named after the river.